BrianHicks/property-testing-presentation/presentation.md

 ---

+[.background-color: #7ED321]
+[.header: #FFF]

+## [fit] 2b.
+When are they *not* useful?

+---

+## When the code under test is super simple.

+---

+## When the code under test is extremely expensive.

+---

+[.background-color: #7ED321]
+[.header: #FFF]

+## [fit] 2c.
+How can I tell?

+---

-## But... it's really hard to describe properties.
+## It's really hard to describe properties.
 Sorry.

 ---

-> The numbers in this list will be ordered from least to greatest.
+## Write down, in natural language, what your code should do.

 ---

+> The numbers in this list are be ordered from least to greatest.

+---

+## Rephrase if it's the same as what the implementation does

+---

-> Each number in this list will be less than or equal to the one after it.
+> Each number in this list is less than or equal to the one after.

 ---